osuAkatsuki/bancho.py/README.md

 !mp scrim: Start a scrim in the current match.
 !mp endscrim: End the current matches ongoing scrim.
 !mp rematch: Restart a scrim with the previous match points, or roll back the most recent match point.
-!mp loadpool: Load a specified mappool into the current match.
+!mp loadpool: Load a mappool into the current match.
 !mp unloadpool: Unload the current matches mappool.
-!mp ban: Ban a specified pick in the current pool from being picked.
+!mp ban: Ban a pick in the currently loaded mappool.
-!mp unban: Unban a specified pick in the current pool from being picked.
+!mp unban: Unban a pick in the currently loaded mappool.
-!mp pick: Pick a map from the currently selected mappool.
+!mp pick: Pick a map from the currently loaded mappool.

 Mappool Management
 ------

+!pool help: Show information of all documented pool commands the player can access.
 !pool create: Add a new mappool to the database.
 !pool delete: Remove a mappool from the database.
 !pool add: Add a new map to a mappool in the database.